General knowledge questions and answers by category for your home pub quiz - TheNewsTrace

 - What was the working title of Margaret Mitchell’s basic 1936 novel Gone With the Wind?

-- Which Stephen King novel takes place largely within the fictional Overlook Lodge?
+- Which Stephen King novel takes place largely within the fictional Overlook Resort?

 - What do Lord of the Rings writer J.R.R.
 Tolkien’s initials stand for?